 Best Guacamole

-1 ripe avocado, smashed
+1 ripe avocado, smashed1 tbsp prepared salsa

 1 tbsp sour cream